EVERYTHING HAS A BREAKING POINT.

 He wasn't entirely sure which came first—the explosion of pain at the base of his spine or the realization of exactly where The Assassin had gone.
 Perhaps he had heard a sound or seen something in his peripheral vision.
 He couldn't remember, and the next thing he did remember was striking his head on the floor.

-Something warm and wet was spreading at the small of his back and he could feel it pooling under him.
-But there was no pain.
+Something warm and wet began spreading at the small of his back and he could feel it pooling under him.
+But now there was no pain.
 He didn't think he could feel his legs.

 The floor behind him creaked and the rough tread of a boot sole came to rest on his shoulder.
 He drew a sharp breath in through his nose and was blinded by hot tears as a powerful leg flipped him over onto his back.
 The woman was nothing more than a dark shape hovering above him, distorted by his swimming vision.
 Though he couldn't see her face, he could once again feel her icy gaze drilling into him.